 Finding the Trailhead

 As you explore Vernazza, keep an eye out for signs pointing to Corniglia.
-The trail starts out behind the train station off of Via Roma.
+The trail starts out behind the train station off Via Roma.
 There are small signs through the town pointing you in the right direction, so it feels a little bit like a scavenger hunt.

 Ascent from Vernazza